 - Getting ahead – Learn what is expected in order to get ahead in your business.
 Show up on time, do a good job, and maintain a positive attitude.

 - Office cubicles – Cubicle-dwelling can be trying during the best of times.
 Knowing how to work closely with others is essential for anyone in an office.
 Be polite and respectful to those who work around you.
+Keep noise, smells, and any other distractions to a minimum.

 - Shaking hands – A decent handshake can give someone a good first impression, and we all know that you only have one shot at that.